-CRS stack for VSP geometries.
 A typical survey method which features multi-component acquisition are VSP experiments.
+Compared to surface seismics, the superior receiver-coupling and the absence of weathering zone and free surface in the well allow the direct observation of the polarization of emerging body waves.
 Here, the geometrical interpretation of stacking parameters is very convenient, e. g. for wavefield decomposition.
-Fortunately, VSP data allow to easily calibrate the velocities for all receiver levels from the kinematics of the wavefield.
-We will introduce this concept quite generally for the 3D case and a vertical borehole.
-We will present an application of this calibration method to a synthetic VSP walkover line with a vertical well and the application of the wavefield decomposition.
+Furthermore, walkover VSP data allow to easily calibrate the velocities for all receiver levels from the kinematics of the wavefield.
+We will introduce this concept quite generally for the 3D case and a vertical borehole and additionally provide an assessment with respect to deviated wells.
+We will present an application of this calibration method to a synthetic VSP walkover line with a vertical well and apply the calibrated propagation directions for wavefield decomposition.

-The CRS traveltime approximation is a variation of the CRS approach for finite-offset surface seismic data by Zhang et al. (2001) with an extension to general acquisition geometries (one possible solution can be found in Boelsen and Mann, 2005; Boelsen, 2005).
+The CRS traveltime approximation used for VSP processing is a variation of the CRS approach for finite-offset surface seismic data by Zhang et al. (2001) with an extension to general acquisition geometries (one possible solution can be found in Boelsen and Mann, 2005; Boelsen, 2005).
 We do not want to go into any details concerning the actual traveltime approximation being employed.
 In the context of this paper it is sufficient to know that source and receiver positions will, in general, not coincide.
-In this way, it depends on two components of the traveltime gradient on either side.
-Due to the nature of wells resembling spatial trajectories we can only determine one component on the receiver side from VSP data.
+Thus, the approximation depends on two components of the traveltime gradient with respect to either position.
+Due to the limitations of borehole acquisition we can only determine one component on the receiver side from VSP data.